WHan7naHW/CS50Projects/P9/finance/README.md

 ## Problem to solve

-Implement a website via which users can “buy” and “sell” stocks, à la the below.
+Implement a website via which users can “buy” and “sell” stocks.

 ## Specification